 Google doesn’t work in China

-China can be bit of a hassle for vegetarians (I’ve written an entire blog on surviving China as a vegetarian)
+China can be a bit of a hassle for vegetarians (I’ve written an entire blog on surviving China as a vegetarian)

 |Safety level for solo travelers